Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/3-0-console.md

 4. Add a Miner
    - Select `...` (next to "Info") "Add Worker" (highlited red) in the target pool;
      ![](/images/docs/khala-mining/add-worker.png)
-   - Copy & paste your `WorkerPublicKey` of your miner in the pop-up window;
+   - Copy & paste your `miner public key` of your miner in the pop-up window;
    - Submit the transaction;
    - Your miner will now be listed;
 5. Staking